TinaDou2001/Static-Visualization-Project/milestones/static-draft.md

 ![alt text](image-2.png)
 ![alt text](image-3.png)
-This horizontal bar chart ranks the eight countries that have cumulatively exported the most food to the United States across all available years.
+The bar chart ranks the eight countries that have cumulatively exported the most food to the United States across all available years.
 Each bar’s length reflects the total import value in millions of dollars.
 Canada and Mexico lead the list by a large margin, followed by other major suppliers such as China.

-The horizontal layout and color-coded bars make cross-country comparisons straightforward, while limiting the display to the top eight ensures clarity without losing key context about the U.S.’s major long-term trading partners.
+The layout and color-coded bars make cross-country comparisons straightforward, while limiting the display to the top eight ensures clarity without losing key context about the U.S.’s major long-term trading partners.

 ![alt text](image-4.png)
 This visualization isolates the two largest U.S. food import partners — Canada and Mexico — to examine how their contributions have changed over time.